Unity-Technologies/ml-agents/docs/FAQ.md

 ## Mean reward : nan

-If you receive a message `Mean reward : nan` when attempting to train a model using PPO, this is due to the episodes of the learning environment not terminating.
+If you receive a message `Mean reward : nan` when attempting to train a model using PPO, this is due to the episodes of the Learning Environment not terminating.
 In order to address this, set `Max Steps` for either the Academy or Agents within the Scene Inspector to a value greater than 0.
 Alternatively, it is possible to manually set `done` conditions for episodes from within scripts